SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Employing Energy Efficiency and Conservation Authority-supported Energy and Carbon Management Graduates to deliver several projects to improve energy efficiency and reduce fossil fuel use.
 These include:

-• improvements to building management systems, for example, installing light sensors and campus-wide control systems
+• improvements to building management systems like installing light sensors and campus-wide control systems

 • installation of solar-powered streetlights